Let’s just open with this axiom: Tom Hanks can do no wrong.

 I also think the non-linear, almost Roshoman-type story structure helped keep the interest high.
 There are no world changing stakes, but things could so easily have gone wrong, and crashing a plane into New York City’s skyscrapers would have rocked the nation with memories of 9/11.
 We can be lucky Manhattan escaped this time, and we saw from Sully’s nightmares that this was entirely on his mind.
 What if?
 Thankfully, we never found out.

 (Just thinking — maybe it’s time to move the NYC airports out of the city, like Denver did, closing down Stapleton Airport.
 The new one is safely out on the Colorado plains, and is a state of the art, lovely airport to get stuck in.)

-Overall: Sully provides an easy hour and a half of entertainment, with a real-life disaster tale and a happy ending.
+Overall: Sully provides an easy hour and a half of entertainment, with a real-life disaster tale, a true hero, and a happy ending.
 You get to know a little bit more about the historical events and Captain Sully himself.
 I was glad to see it.
 Like I said, there’s too much bad news out there.